TREK Kasibu: New Trails and New Faith

 Fortunately, the weather cooperated.
 In the past few weeks, the country had been grappling with heavy rains.
 However, on that day, we were blessed with excellent weather, featuring abundant sunshine and a cool breeze.
 We could imagine how slippery the trail might have been if it had been raining.

-There's not much forest cover left along the trail we passed.
-Most farmers in this area resort to kaingin, underscoring the challenges faced by the residents of Kasibu and Quezon.
+There's not much forest cover left in the trail that we passed.
+Most farmers here resort to Kaingin, which proves how difficult life is for the residents of Kasibu and Quezon.

 We reached the school before lunchtime.